 The International Union for Conservation of Nature (IUCN) is the world’s main authority on the conservation status of species.
-A series of Regional Red Lists are produced by countries or organizations, which assess the risk of extinction to species within a political management unit.
+A series of Regional Red Lists are produced by countries or organizations, which assess the risk of extinction within a political management unit.

 What are the Different Levels of Endangered Species?

-The species are classified by the IUCN Red List into nine different groups.
+They are classified by the IUCN Red List into nine different groups.
 These are then specified through criteria such as rate of decline, the area of geographic distribution, population size and degree of population and distribution fragmentation.
 The groups are as follows;

 - Extinct (EX) – No known individuals remaining